Officers (band): Overview

 In 2012, Officers played at the gothic music festival M'era Luna in Hildesheim, Germany.

 In 2013, Co-Education featured in Season 1, Episode 15 of the American crime thriller television series, The Blacklist.

 In March 2015, Officers organised a secret aftershow event with Placebo in Leeds, after Placebo's headline show at O2 Academy Leeds.
 At the event, Officers, Placebo, Jon McClure (Reverend and the Makers), and MJ (Hookworms) performed DJ sets at Leeds University to raise funds for the charity CALM, and Stuart Semple designed and produced a limited edition artwork print of Placebo's album covers to raise proceeds.

 In 2015, Officers compiled and curated a companion record for Stuart Semple's 'My Sonic Youth: Ten Songs of Summer' exhibition at the Fabien Castanier Gallery in Los Angeles.
-In addition to tracks by Officers, the record includes tracks from Maxim (The Prodigy), Charlotte Church, Ian Pickering (Sneaker Pimps), Karima Francis, Black Moses (Jim Jones Revue), and Sam Forest (Nine Black Alps), and was released as a limited edition vinyl LP, print, and digital download, signed and numbered by Semple.
+In addition to tracks by Officers, the record includes tracks from Maxim (The Prodigy), Charlotte Church, Ian Pickering (Sneaker Pimps), Karima Francis, Black Moses (Jim Jones Revue), and Sam Forrest (Nine Black Alps), and was released as a limited edition vinyl LP, print, and digital download, signed and numbered by Semple.
 The proceeds from the vinyl sales were donated to the charity CALM (Campaign Against Living Miserably).

-In 2016, Officers released 'Attack', a limited edition 7-inch vinyl on Come Play With Me records, mastered by Dave Bascombe and with artwork designed by Stuart Semple.
+In 2016, Officers released "Attack", a limited edition 7-inch vinyl on Come Play With Me records, mastered by Dave Bascombe and with artwork designed by Stuart Semple.
 The 7-inch vinyl is a split with Leeds band Fizzy Blood.
-Later that year, Officers also released 'Born in May', produced with Death in Vegas' Tim Holmes at Contino Rooms.
+Later that year, Officers also released "Born in May", produced with Death in Vegas' Tim Holmes at Contino Rooms.

 In 2017, Officers assembled a playlist for One on One music magazine.
 The playlist included tracks by David Bowie, Sabres Of Paradise, Gary Numan, Placebo, and Shed Seven.

 In 2017, Officers released the single 'A Little Light'.

 The song 'Animal' appeared on the compilation album Come Play, released by Come Play With Me records in 2017.

 In 2024, Officers remixed Shed Seven's 'In Ecstasy', which is included on the bootleg edition of the UK No. 1 album Liquid Gold.

+In 2025, Officers remixed Strange Pink (a band featuring Sam Forrest of Nine Black Alps) and their song, "Pencil Chewer".